leonardoalt/cav_2022_artifact/README.md

 The structure of this `README` is as follows.

-1. Set Up explains how to set up the environment using Docker.
+1. `Set Up` explains how to set up the environment using Docker.
-2. Available Commands describes the two shell scripts needed for reproducing the experiments inside the docker image.
-3. Machine Specification describes the hardware and OS that were used for producing the results in this artifact
+3. `Machine Specification` describes the hardware and OS that were used for producing the results in this artifact.
-4. Smoke Test and Bigger Smoke Test describes how to test quickly whether the artifact works
+4. `Smoke Test` and `Bigger Smoke Test` describe how to test quickly whether the artifact works.
-5. Reproducing the Experiments of the Paper gives the required details for reproduction.
+5. `Reproducing the Experiments of the Paper` gives the required details for reproduction.
-6. Installation Outside the Docker Image describes alternate ways of installation.
+6. `Installation and Usage Outside the Docker Image` describes alternate ways of installation and running SolCMC.
-7. Usage Beyond the Paper explains how the artifact can be modified for other model checking tasks
+7. `Usage Beyond the Paper` shows examples of SolCMC being applied in the wild.
-8. Relevant Source Code gives pointers to the implementation of the techniques.
+8. `Relevant Source Code` gives pointers to the implementation of the techniques.

 # Set Up